-- 1 cup almond milk, or other milk of choice
+- 1 cup oat milk, or other milk of choice

-- 2 tbsp melted ghee or coconut oil, plus more for cooking
+- 2 tbsp melted ghee, butter or coconut oil, plus more for cooking

 - 3/4 cup yogurt of choice (I use either grass-fed whole milk greek yogurt or full-fat coconut yogurt)